‘A hell of a bang’: Passenger ferry sinks in Bay of Islands after collision with launch; skipper critically hurt

 “When we walked out we had to watch for nails.
 There was wood everywhere.
 The other ferry put their ramp out, and we climbed over broken wood to get on.”

 Bregmen said her family was unhurt but shaken.
-They didn’t want to take a ferry back to Russell so a relative drove around to pick them up by car.
+They didn’t want to take a ferry back to Russell so a relative drove around to pick them up.

 Rich De Rosa, owner of Flying Kiwi Parasail, was among the rescuers.